 Several months after the recognition, Frieda Szturmann's grandson, who had read about the honor bestowed upon his grandmother in a German paper, contacted Yad Vashem.
 He said that his grandmother never wanted to talk about her courageous act, and that during the entire time his father, Szturmann's son, served as a soldier at the front.
 He believed that she thought it was her human duty to help the persecuted family.

-On 18 March 2013 Yad Vashem recognized Dr. Mohamed Helmy and Frieda Szturmann as Righteous Among the Nations, and is searching for the rescuers next of kin in order to present them with the certificate and medal of the Righteous.
+On 18 March 2013 Yad Vashem recognized Dr. Mohamed Helmy and Frieda Szturmann as Righteous Among the Nations.